jean0t/snippetbox-project-in-go/README.md

-*Project made following the book "Let's Go" to learn about network apps in Golang*
+*Project made following the book "Let's Go" to learn about network apps in Golang* *The CSS and HTML are not mine, but all the Go code is*

 to run the server with the contents, save the archives of the project through a git clone